 Jesus approved of tithing.

+As already proved, tithing did not originate under the Mosaic Law.
 Christ did not do away with this system of giving and it was not one of the Old Testament ordinances that was “nailed to the cross”.

 Tithing was and is part of God’s financial system before, during, and now after the Mosaic Law in this gospel dispensation.

+Abraham paid tithe to Melchisedec who was a type of Christ (verses 2-3).
 Today we tithe to the true Christ.
-“And here men that die receive tithes" (vs. 8) Paul speaking of the sons of Levi or the Levitical priesthood of the Jews religion. (vs. 5) "but there he (Christ) receiveth them, of whom it is witnessed that he liveth.”
+“And here men that die receive tithes” (verse 8) is Paul speaking of the sons of Levi or the Levitical priesthood of the Jews religion.
+Verse 5 says “but there he (Christ) receiveth them, of whom it is witnessed that he liveth.”

 Do you tithe unto Christ?